ssh-mitm/ssh-mitm/doc/spoofing.rst

 This vulnerability enables a ssh server to figure out during algorithm negotiations if the client connecting has prior knowledge of the remote hosts public key fingerprint.
-According to the published `CVE document <https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-14145>`_ this only affects OpenSSH Client versions 5.7 through 8.3; 8.4 is still susceptible though when using a non conform list of algorithms, according to different sources.
+According to the published `CVE document <https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-14145>`_ this only affects OpenSSH Client versions 5.7 through 8.3 and the Putty SSH Client;
+OpenSSH 8.4 has implemented a patch but is still susceptible when removing the preferred default algorithm (ecdsa-sha2) from the list of server host key algorithm according to different sources.

 The reasoning behind this ability to extract information about client to server association lies in the algorithm negotiation itself.
 Particularly in the way the ``server_host_key_algorithms`` are sent.